-Work on the Radiological Dispersal Device (RDD) Debris Disposal DST began in 2007 and the first version of the DST was released in September 2007 with Version 4.2 of the Suite of DDMD DSTs.
+Work on the Radiological Dispersal Device (RDD) Debris Disposal DST began in 2007.
+The first version of the DST was released in September 2007 with Version 4.2 of the Suite of DDMD

+DSTs and Version 5.0 was released in June 2008.
 Development of the RDD Debris Disposal DST is ongoing and additional content is expected to be added in the future.
 The RDD Debris Disposal DST provides officials and decision makers with RDD and radioactive waste information related to:

-- RDDs in general and particular radionuclides of concern; - Waste types and classifications; - Storage, disposal, and transportation regulations; and - Treatment, storage, and disposal (TSD) facilities.
+- RDDs in general and potential radionuclides for use in an RDD; - Waste types and regulatory classifications; - Storage, disposal, and transportation regulations; and - Treatment, storage, and disposal facilities.